TASEmulators/BizHawk/README.md

 Click the "release" button above to grab the latest stable version ([changelog at TASVideos](http://tasvideos.org/Bizhawk/ReleaseHistory.html)).

-New users on Windows should click the "prereqs" button too, see *Installing* for info.
+New users on Windows need an extra download, click the "prereqs" button to get that and see [*Installing*](https://github.com/TASVideos/BizHawk/blob/master/README.md#windows-78110) for info.

 **Never mix different versions** of BizHawk — Keep each version in its own folder.